Copper-Head/TABot/README.md

 	displays the help for the program
 * -comments
-	if this flag is included, the program will generate a comments file corresponding to the downloaded files; incompatible with the "-send_from" option
+	if this flag is included, the program will generate a comments file corresponding to the downloaded files; if a comments file already exists, creates another file with a version number; incompatible with the "-send_from" option
 * -send_from COMMENTS_FILE_NAME
 this option is incompatible with the "-comments" option; when used, it tells the program to send out emails using the COMMENTS_FILE_NAME as the source of comments instead